-PRC rules for taxation of RQFIIs (and QFIIs), as well as nonresidents trading bonds via Bond Connect are evolving, and the PRC tax regulations to be issued by the PRC State Administration of Taxation and/or PRC MOF to clarify the subject matter may apply retrospectively, even if such rules are adverse to the nonresident investors.
-If the PRC tax authorities were to issue differing formal guidance or tax rules regarding the taxation of interest and capital gains derived by QFIIs, RQFIIs and other nonresident investors from PRC bonds, and / or begin collecting WHT on gains from such investments, the VanEck VIP Emerging Markets Bond Fund could be subject to additional tax liabilities.
+PRC rules for taxation of nonresidents trading bonds via Bond Connect are evolving, and the PRC tax regulations to be issued by the PRC State Administration of Taxation and/or PRC MOF to clarify the subject matter may apply retrospectively, even if such rules are adverse to the nonresident investors.
+If the PRC tax authorities were to issue differing formal guidance or tax rules regarding the taxation of interest and capital gains derived by nonresident investors from PRC bonds, and / or begin collecting WHT on gains from such investments, the VanEck VIP Emerging Markets Bond Fund could be subject to additional tax liabilities.